 Stuffed Poblanos with Red Sauce

 FOR THE SAUCE

-- 1 cup chicken stock or vegetable stock, or water
+- 1 cup chicken stock or vegetable stock

 - 1 tbsp distilled white vinegar

-- 1 tsp sugar
+- 1 tbsp sugar

-- 1 tsp dried Mexican oregano*
+- 1 tbsp oregano dried, Mexican oregano if available

 - 2 tbsp corn oil